kadeska/MyProgram/README.md

 ## Build and Run
 * Build with CMake
+* * In the root dir configure Cmake using "cmake -S . -B build/release"
+* * Then use "cmake --build build/release --config Release" to build
 * Run executable with or without arguments <server/client>.
 * * Executing the program without cmd arguments will bring you straight into the game.
 The following screen shot shows the current state of the game.
 A 2d map is generated with player and loot.
   ![alt text][game]